The Idea of Being in an Almost Relationship Scares Me (So I Don’t Date)

 This is why I’m done.
 I’m done accepting half-hearted attempts at dating that never pan out the way I want.

 When you’re single, you can spend more time focusing on your wants and needs without always being the one to sacrifice them for the sake of the relationship.
-You get to put yourself, period.
-(Which you haven’t done in a really long time.)
+You get to put yourself first, period.
+(Which you haven’t done in a really long time).

 When you’re single, you can flirt without feeling guilty.
 You don’t have to worry about sending or receiving mixed signals because you’re keeping options open.
 And both parties are on the same page from the start.

 When you’re single, you can go out with your friends without your phone burning a hole in your pocket from all your sent messages waiting for a response.
-You don’t have to waste your time waiting for him to reply back.
+No more waiting for him to reply back.

 When you’re single, you don’t have to spend every waking moment wondering where you stand and if you’ll ever make things official.
-When you meet someone new, you’re more open to seeing how things go without the added pressure of “will-we-won’t-we?”.
-You take the time to fully enjoy your singlehood without the added stress of figuring out his every move.
+When you meet someone new, you’re actually open to seeing how things go and aren’t blinded by being committed to someone who isn’t committed to you.
+You take the time to fully enjoy your singleness without the added stress of figuring out his every move.